 112 Chota Center, Loudon, Tennessee 37774

-In Rolling Eastern Tennessee, the Lush Lakeside Community of Tellico Village is Popular with Baby Boomers and Has Wooded Neighborhoods, Three Golf Courses, a Marina and a Wide Range of Home Prices
+In Rolling Eastern Tennessee, the Lush Lakeside 55+ Community of Tellico Village Has Wooded Neighborhoods, Three Golf Courses, a Marina and a Wide Range of Home Prices

-Prices begin in the low-$200,000s.
+Prices begin in the high-$300,000s.
+The HOA is $153 per month.
 Please verify this with a Realtor as prices may change.

-The amenities, some of which require a fee for use, are what many people love most about Tellico Village.
+The amenities, some of which require a usage fee, are what many people love most about Tellico Village.
 Three 18 hole golf courses, the Toqua Championship Golf Course, the Tanasi Championship Golf Course and the Links at Kahite, each has its own practice range and a clubhouse with casual dining.
 The Chota Recreation Center has tennis courts, a swimming pool and racquetball courts.

 The Kahite Activity Center has a swimming pool and a fitness center.
 The Wellness Center, which covers 27,000 square feet, has two swimming pools, a fitness center and tennis courts.
 The Tellico Yacht and Country Club, majestic and overlooking the water, has restaurants, boat slips and a full service a marina.
 In fact, the Yacht Club is the social hub of the community.

-Residents also enjoy more than one hundred clubs, groups and organizations.
+Residents also enjoy more than 100 clubs, groups and organizations.
 Activities include everything from woodworking and playing bridge to potlucks and trips.
 Two community shopping centers have the basics, including a food market, a pharmacy, banks, churches, a library and more.

 Summer temperatures are in the 80s and 90s, and humidity is high.
 Winters are mild with temperatures in the 40s, 50s and 60s.
 On average, the area receives 50 inches of rain per year.

 Visit www.tellicovillage.org for more information.
-Go to tinyurl.com/ydaosf5k for listings.
+Go to tellicovillagerealty.com for listings.